PhantomPilots/AutoFarming/BOTS_README.md

 1. **Important**: If you use Diane, place her on the rightmost position in the team.
 2. 13M+ box CC (preferably).
 3. Constellation 6 (preferably).

+## Floor 4 of Deer

+In `scripts/DeerFloor4Farmer.py`.
+It needs the following team:
+* Thor
+* Green Jorm
+* Freyr
+* Green Hel (1/6 is fine, 2+/6 preferable)

+Start the script from within the Deer floor selection screen.

+## Hraesvelgr (Bird) farming script

+It's named `scripts/BirdFarmer.py`, and it does what its name says: It farms floors 1-3 of the Bird uninterruptedly, even when stamina is depleted or a fight is lost.

+Requirements:
+1. Start by being in a screen that's in the path of going to the bird (i.e.: tavern, battle menu, or bird menu).
+2. Have the team ready with the proper gear.
+This doesn't mean "saved" (this will be handled by the script automatically), but rather just set up before clicking the "Save" button.
+3. **Important**: If using green/red Diane, place her in the rightmost position.

 ## Eikthyrnir (Deer) Floors 1-3 farming script